Ink! SDK

 if (root.success) {

-/* result.value is what the psp22 contract has defined as the root of its storage
+/* result.value is what the flipper contract has defined as the root of its storage */

 }

 If inside of that subtree there are storage entries that have to be queried separately, the SDK turns those properties into functions that query that.
-In the example above, data.allowances
+For example, a PSP22 contract has nested storage roots, which mean that in the example above, it would have data.allowances

 and data.balances